mapcrafter/mapcrafter/README.md

 This is the count of threads to use (default 1), when rendering the highest zoom level tiles (the tiles which are directly rendered from the world data).
 The rendering performance also depends heavily on your disk.
 You can render the map to a solid state disk or a ramdisk to improve the performance.

-At the moment the other tiles (composite tiles), which are composed of the top level tiles and other composite tiles, are rendered by a single thread.
+Every thread needs around 150MB ram.

 -u [--incremental]